Satisfactory Academic Progress

 If a student’s appeal is granted but the student does not enroll during the same financial aid year or prescribed time period(s) communicated to him via the Luther Rice office that granted the appeal, the student may be required to submit a new appeal.*

-If a student has a prior year balance due on his student account, the balance must be less than or equal to $200 before an appeal will be evaluated.
+If a student has a prior year balance due on his student account, the balance must be paid in full before an appeal will be evaluated.

 Communication of Failure to Make SAP